Juudini/ecommerce-web-api/README.md

 npm run dev
 ```

-Make sure you have the `.env` file in the root folder.
+Make sure you have the `.env.dev` file in the root folder.

 # To access the documentation, open your web browser and enter the following URL: